uken/mooble/README.md

 #### Exclusions

+The `IgnoredSceneRootObjectNames` property at the root level of the `moobleconfig.json` file allows you to specify object names at the root level of scenes that should be ignored by Mooble.
+This can be useful if you need to ignore certain prefabs that are from, say, 3rd party plugins.

 The `Exclusions` list is to allow users to provide various types that the rule in question should _not_ run on.
 This type name must be qualified with the full namespace and the assembly it belongs to.
 For example, if you